alonilk2/Cellu5G-React-Native/README.md

 # CELLU

-Cellu is an Android application which allows you to locate cellular antennas nearby.
+Cellu is an Android application which enables users the option to locate cellular antennas nearby.
-It displays antennas close to you according to the current device location, obtained by the device's GPS module.
+Cellu displays antennas located close to you according to the current device's location, obtained by the device's GPS module.
 Users can also locate nearby antennas based on a specific address that being chosen from a list of all streets and cities in Israel.

 This app is an open-source project, made with LOVE by me.